 - Emotional neglect

-Addiction Compounds the Issue
+Addiction Aggravates the Situation

-- Noticeable wounds that aren’t easily explained
+- Noticeable injuries that aren’t easily explained

 - Wearing long-sleeved clothing at inappropriate times in an attempt to hide wounds